dippynark/blog/content/post/extending-cert-manager-with-issuer-lib.md

 CertificateRequest validation).

-This allows highly privileged credentials for the built-in issuer to be stored in the management cluster without exposing them directly to the workload clusters, by effectively proxying CertificateRequest resources from workload clusters to the management cluster.
+This allows highly privileged credentials for the built-in issuer to be stored in the management cluster without exposing them directly to the workload clusters.
+Here issuer-lib is effectively reverse proxying CertificateRequests from workload clusters to the management cluster.

 In the following diagram, the workload clusters cannot authenticate directly to the enterprise TLS certificate management solution.
 Instead, any CertificateRequests created in the workload clusters